We’ve made a list of entrepreneur movies you can enjoy and also learn a thing or two about the world of business.

 Released in: 1987

-Related topics: This film serves as a valuable lesson and a cautionary tale on how ambitions can affect the person and lead someone down to illegal paths.
+Related topics: This film serves as a valuable lesson and a cautionary tale on how ambitions can affect a person and lead someone down illegal paths.
 Despite all of this, entrepreneurs can learn some tricks of the trade, shared by the main protagonists.

 Released in: 2000